Colorado Campfire Chicken Stew

 3. Stir in broth and bring to a simmer.
 Stir until thickened.

-5. Bring to a simmer again, cover and cook 30 minutes.
+5. Bring to a boil, reduce heat, and simmer covered for 30 minutes.

-Soup will thicken if made ahead, may want to add 1 or 2 cups more broth when serving.
+Soup will thicken if made ahead, may add 1 or 2 cups more broth when serving.

 Product Reviews